Mike Batt: 1970s

-In the early 1970s, aged 23, married, with children, and having spent £11,000 (the price of a small house) recording half of a heavy rock orchestral album that was never released and which nearly bankrupted him, Batt was asked by the producers of a new children's television programme to write the theme music.
+In the early 1970s, Batt was asked by the producers of a new children's television programme to write the theme music.
 Instead of taking his £200 fee, Batt asked for the character rights for musical production.
-The choice produced his first hits as a singer-songwriter/producer by The Wombles, in 1974.
-The collaboration produced eight hit singles and four gold albums.
+He produced his first hits as a singer-songwriter/producer with The Wombles in 1974.
+The collaboration resulted in eight singles and albums that achieved gold certification.

-By then financially successful, Batt moved on to work with various artists as a songwriter/producer, most successfully with Steeleye Span and their most successful single and album All Around My Hat in 1975.
-Also in 1975, at the end of the summer, he entered the UK Singles Chart with the only hit under his own name (credited "Mike Batt with the New Edition") with "Summertime City" — used as the theme music to Seaside Special, the BBC Television series recorded in various UK seaside resorts – which reached number 4.
+Batt worked with various artists as a songwriter and producer, including Steeleye Span on their album All Around My Hat (1975).
+Also in 1975, at the end of the summer, he entered the UK Singles Chart with the only hit under his own name "Summertime City" (credited "Mike Batt with the New Edition").
+The song, used as the theme music for the BBC series Seaside Special, reached number 4.

 Batt produced Elkie Brooks' version of "Lilac Wine" in 1978.
 The song was a hit in the UK and across Europe.
-He wrote the song "Bright Eyes" for the animated film version of Watership Down.
-Recorded by Art Garfunkel, it reached number 1 in the UK Singles Chart and was number one in six countries.

-Batt also wrote the score for the film Caravans released in 1978.
+He also wrote the song "Bright Eyes" for the animated film version of Watership Down.
+Recorded by Art Garfunkel, it reached the number 1 spot on the UK Singles Chart and was number 1 in six countries.
+Batt also wrote the score for the film Caravans, released in 1978.